vvisigoth/shrub.cd/README.md

 ## Overview

-`shrub.cd` is a decentralized social music management environment.
+`shrub.cd` is a decentralized social music management environment for Urbit.
 Discover new music, manage your library and chat with your friends, all in one place.

 what.cd + cmus + turntable.fm = shrub.cd